Esukhia/derge-kangyur-old/README.md

 ## Sources

-After comparing the various unicode datasets, the team compared the resulting digital kangyur word by word with the LOC scans but had to fall back to the edition printed by the Karmapa for missing pages or unreadable passages.
+After comparing the various unicode datasets, the team compared the resulting digital kangyur word by word with the [LOC scans](https://www.tbrc.org/#!rid=W4CZ5369) but had to fall back to the [edition printed by the 16th Karmapa](https://www.tbrc.org/#!rid=W22084) for missing pages or unreadable passages.
 The Karmapa edition wasn't used as the a main source because it was retouched with marker pens before printing in Delhi.

 LOC scan:
 [![image](https://user-images.githubusercontent.com/17675331/38198418-567be450-36bf-11e8-95d4-f2f7a087878a.png)](https://www.tbrc.org/browser/ImageService?work=W4CZ5369&igroup=I1KG9226&image=901&first=1&last=943&fetchimg=yes)